Bw3ll/JOP_ROCKET/README.md

 Thank you to Austin Babcock for his help with various issues relating to the JOP ROCKET, including his install instructions.
 He is a master of JOP.

-I have uploaded an archive here, JOP ROCKET challenge - toy binaries.zip, to allow interested parties to test and practice JOP on some sample toy binaries, using the JOP ROCKET.
+We have uploaded an archive here, JOP ROCKET challenge - toy binaries.zip, to allow interested parties to test and practice JOP on some sample toy binaries, using the JOP ROCKET.
 Can you bypass Data Execution Prevention (DEP)?
 This is good if you want to practice JOP on a binary that you know is guaranteed to be vulnerable and have the right gadgets.
 There is an easier and a harder version of the same binary.
 Though JOP likely will be harder the first time, until someone gets the hang of it.
 Once you master JOP with these binaries, you can try it on some real-world gadgets, assuming they have sufficient gadgets.
 If you are doing the dispatcher gadget paradigm, keep in mind you do need a dispatcher gadget.
 JOP is also possible mixed in with ROP, using a jop gadget to point to a RET, so JMP EDX could have EDX point to RET.
 This is more useful if you need just one or two JOP gadgets to make ROP work.
 The binaries in the archive should allow you to do use the dispatcher gadget paradigm in a few different ways though!

 With the dispatcher gadget paradigm of JOP, you can 100% eliminate ROP, although it is easiest to start things off with two ROP gadgets, to load the dispatch table and the dispatcher gadget.
 The pre-built JOP chain will do this for you automatically, assuming they are present.
 From there, it can be pure JOP, using both indirect jumps and indirect calls (JMP EBX, CALL EDX, etc.).